 UMOONA OPAL MINE & MUSEUM provides an award-winning tourist attraction in Coober Pedy, South Australia - the opal capital of the world.
 The largest underground complex in town, Umoona Opal Mine provides the complete tourism package with a unique and informative experience for visitors of all ages.
 Located on Coober Pedy's main road, Umoona is 850 kilometres north of Adelaide and 680 kilometres south of Alice Springs, making it ideally situated for outback tour stopovers.
-Indeed, for many thousands of tourists each year, Umoona Mine and Museum is the focus of their stay in Coober Pedy.
-Umoona is a member of the Jewellers Association of Australia, the Opal Association of Australia, and the South Australian Tourism Commission (SATC).
+Indeed, for many thousands of tourists each year, Umoona is a member of the Jewellers Association of Australia, the Opal Association of Australia, and the South Australian Tourism Commission (SATC).